dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/CLICK_ELEMENT_AND_STAY_FIX_2025_01_20.md

 2. The method couldn't resolve `var1` to its actual value (`"SelectedElement:MRI Brain"`)
 3. Without the actual cache key, it couldn't look up the element in `_elementCache`

-The same issue existed in SpyWindow's `ResolveElement` method, but the user had tested it in a scenario where it happened to work.
+The same issue existed in AutomationWindow's `ResolveElement` method, but the user had tested it in a scenario where it happened to work.

 ## Solution